wp-plugins/ik-facebook/readme.txt

 Tags: facebook, facebook feed, facebook embed
 Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-IK Facebook is a simple plugin for adding bits of Facebook to a WordPress site.
+The IK Facebook Plugin is a simple plugin for adding bits of Facebook to a WordPress site.

 == Description ==

-IK Facebook is an easy-to-use plugin that allows users to add a Facebook Feed to the sidebar, as a widget, or to embed the Feed into a Page or Post using the shortcode.
-IK Facebook also allows you to insert a Like Button into the Page, Post, or theme
+The IK Facebook Plugin is an easy-to-use plugin that allows users to add a Facebook Feed to the sidebar, as a widget, or to embed the Feed into a Page or Post using the shortcode.
+The IK Facebook Plugin also allows you to insert a Like Button into the Page, Post, or theme

-IK Facebook includes options to set the Title of the Widget, whether or not to show the Like Button above the Feed, and whether or not to show the Profile Picture.
-IK Facebook supports both the Light and Dark color schemes for the Like Button.
+The IK Facebook Plugin includes options to set the Title of the Widget, whether or not to show the Like Button above the Feed, and whether or not to show the Profile Picture.
+The IK Facebook Plugin supports both the Light and Dark color schemes for the Like Button.

-IK Facebook includes the option to set your own custom CSS for styling purposes or, if you prefer, IK Facebook allows you to include a custom style sheet in your theme directory.
+The IK Facebook Plugin includes the option to set your own custom CSS for styling purposes or, if you prefer, the IK Facebook Plugin allows you to include a custom style sheet in your theme directory.
 Gone are the days of fighting with the Facebook Social Plugin!

 == Installation ==

 This section describes how to install the plugin and get it working.

 1. Upload the contents of `/ik-facebook/` to the `/wp-content/plugins/` directory
-2. Activate IK Facebook through the 'Plugins' menu in WordPress
+2. Activate the IK Facebook Plugin through the 'Plugins' menu in WordPress
 3. Visit this address for information on how to configure the plugin: https://illuminatikarate.com/ik-facebook-plugin/

 = Outputting the Feed =
-* To output the Feed, place `[ik_fb_feed colorscheme="light or dark" use_thumb="true or false" width="250"]` in the body of a post, or use the Appearance section to add the IK Facebook Widget to your Widgets area.
+* To output the Feed, place `[ik_fb_feed colorscheme="light or dark" use_thumb="true or false" width="250"]` in the body of a post, or use the Appearance section to add the The IK Facebook Plugin Widget to your Widgets area.
 If 'use_thumb' is set to true, the value of 'width' will be ignored.
 If 'use_thumb' or 'width' are not set, the values from the Options page will be used.
 * You can also use the function `ik_fb_display_feed($colorscheme,$use_thumb,$width)` to display the feed in your theme.

 = Outputting the Like Button =